 If you are participating in a Customer Match beta program, please reach out to your Google Ads representatives or Google Ads customer support for more information about the specific requirements of that beta.

-Restrictions on sensitive information
+Restrictions on sensitive categories

 What happens if you violate our policies